appsparkler/study/java/practice.md

 ### Streams
 - Build a `Person Creator` app that requests info from the user in the terminal - name, age and phonenumber and creates a person with it - Use `Scanner` with `System.in`
+- Build an app that can read a file `example.txt` and output its content in the terminal using the `BufferedReader`.